 You can enable or disable call recording in three different locations in the Ringba platform: in a campaign, on a target, or in a call flow.

-In a campaign
+In a Campaign

 You use the call recording control in a campaign to set a recording policy for recording calls that come in to that campaign.
 If you set this switch to record, you can still disable recordings on a target-by-target basis.